How We Can Nudge Ourselves To Save More

 But, it isn’t entirely surprising that the majority of us don’t have emergency savings.
 Saving money is “at the nexus of just about every behavioral bias we have”, according to Kate Glazebrook of the Behavioural Insights Team.
 Present bias and loss aversion are two predominant biases that distort our view of our finances and get in the way of optimal decisions.
-Yet, there are strategies we can implement to improve us overcome these biases.8
+Yet, there are strategies we can implement to help us overcome these biases.8

 Present bias describes our tendency to value things that are near in the future.
 Examples include work, people, and our perception of the value of money over time,9 even if this time frame is only 15 minutes.
-The famous Stanford marshmallow experiment reminds us that when giving the option of one marshmallow now, or two upon waiting 15 minutes, most children won’t wait.10
+The famous Stanford marshmallow experiment reminds us that when given the option of one marshmallow now, or two upon waiting 15 minutes, most children won’t wait.10

-Closely related is the concept of hyperbolic discounting, which explains we prioritize immediate rewards instead of later rewards, even if the later rewards are greater.
-It’s a wide-ranging problem, as the majority of us have these biases, with studies finding 74% of people will choose short-term gains over the long-term.11 The bias has a direct effect on our financial decisions, as those with present bias were found to choose a lower savings rate.12 This bias can have a detrimental impact on our future financial success, as it gets in the way of the benefits of compound interest in our savings.
+Closely related is the concept of hyperbolic discounting, which explains why we prioritize immediate rewards instead of later rewards, even if the later rewards are greater.
+It’s a wide-ranging problem, as the majority of us have these biases, with studies finding that 74% of people will choose short-term gains over the long-term.11 The bias has a direct effect on our financial decisions, as those with present bias were found to choose a lower savings rate.12 This bias can have a detrimental impact on our future financial success, as it gets in the way of the benefits of compound interest in our savings.

 The AI Governance Challenge